tenso/companies/README.md

 # TODO

 ## Prio ##
-* sort by dcf/magic
+* reorder companies (viewOrder in table)
+* New analysis with two or more empty financials: NaN
+* <Unknown File>: QML VisualDataModel: Error creating delegate on startup
+* DelegateModel::cancel: index out range 2 1 when moving to Magic page.
+* cant change ebit in magic: re-written.
 * move list and description to details page add insider ownage to company overview
-* cant change ebit in magic: re-written.
-* New analysis with two or more empty financials: NaN
-* <Unknown File>: QML VisualDataModel: Error creating delegate

 ## goals ##
 * show insider trend in graph